tmns/keysafe/README.md

 - Edit key
 - Delete key

+Note that the app generates a random, strong password for you every time you use the add-a-key form - you can either use this password or enter your own.

 ## Encryption

 All data (group and key details) is encrypted client-side with symmetric key encryption (AES) before being stored in the database.
 The data is then decrypted client-side whenever it is retrieved.
 This is done with the help of `bcryptjs` and `crypto-js`.
 Further, the server is never sent your encryption / decryption key and as such cannot decrypt your data server-side (assuming the application code has not been maliciously altered).